tinysec/rtypes/README.md

 ![tagWND.png](doc/tagWND.png)

 ## 5. Warning
-1. If there is no special instructions, the type definition is reverse-engineered on the latest official version of Windows 10 x64.
+1. If there is no special instructions, the type definition is reverse-engineered on the latest stable version of Windows 10 x64 & Windows 11 x64.

 2. When this types applied to other versions, some type definitions may need to be adjusted.